speechly/clothing-store-demo/README.md

 ## How to use it?

-Start by creating an Speechly app, following the [quick-start](https://www.speechly.com/docs/quick-start/).
-You can take [speechly_config.sal](speechly_config.sal) as starting point for your configuration.
-Note the app id of your new Speechly app.

-Install the extension either from [Chrome Web Store](https://chrome.google.com/webstore/detail/cdlhelepiigikijnjmkonhhpdcmojlaa) or cloning this repository and following [these steps](https://github.com/speechly/clothing-store-demo#install-the-local-version-to-your-browser).
-When you install the extension, you are asked to provide Speechly app id.
+Install the extension either from [Chrome Web Store](https://chrome.google.com/webstore/detail/cdlhelepiigikijnjmkonhhpdcmojlaa) or by following [these steps](https://github.com/speechly/clothing-store-demo#install-the-local-version-to-your-browser).

 After installation you can find the Speechly icon next to URL bar: